Bergen Social Media Addiction Scale (BSMAS)

 What are people's relationships with social media?

-Social Media Addiction is a 6-question measure of people's addictive tendencies towards social media.
-The questions measure 2 variables: The score of the questions and how many of the question's scores are equal or more than 3.
+The Bergen Social Media Addiction Scale (BSMAS) is a 6-question measure of people's addictive tendencies towards social media.
+The question measure 1 variable: social media addiction.
 This survey can be used to explore relationships between social media addiction and variables like age, anxiety levels, or time spent online.
 Past research suggests that problematic social media use increased significantly in low-income countries over the past 7 years, possibly due to the COVID-19 pandemic (Silvia Casale et al., 2023).

 Resources: